savitag1/Advanced-Machine-Learning-Transformer-Architecture/README.md

 # Advanced Machine Learning - Transformer-Architecture

 This repository features work I completed for the *Advanced Machine Learning & Artificial Intelligence* course in UChicago's Applied Data Analytics program.
-In these code examples, I explore Natural Language Processing(NLP) and Large Language Model (LLM) methods using a GPU in Google Cloud Platform.
+In these code examples, I explore Natural Language Processing(NLP) and Large Language Model (LLM) methods using a GPU instance in Google Cloud Platform.

 **Table of Contents**
 - ML-AI 1: Matrix Multiplication (GPU and CPU)